davidecaria/polito-code/README.md

 # Code from PoliTo classes
-Collection of pieces of code from Polito classes
+Collection of code pieces from Polito classes